 - Applicable to compressible and incompressible fluids

-For enhanced flexibility and automation extensive scripting capabilities (C# language) exist in AxSTREAM® to calculate properties based on user-defined subroutines.
+For enhanced flexibility and automation, extensive scripting capabilities (C# language) exist in AxSTREAM® to calculate properties based on user-defined subroutines.
 Data exchange between AxSTREAM NET and other software enables a tight integration useful to perform multi-run calculations as well as multi-disciplinary batch mode optimization tasks.

 Sectors concerned include: